worktheclock/replit.github.io/tutorials/09-test-driven-development.md

 Take a look at the [big list of naughty strings](https://github.com/minimaxir/big-list-of-naughty-strings) for a project that collects inputs that often cause software to break.
 You could also read [How SQLite Is Tested](https://www.sqlite.org/testing.html) which explains how SQLite, a popular lightweight database, has 150 thousand lines of code and nearly 100 million(!) lines of tests.

-In the next tutorial, we'll show you how to become a Repl.it poweruser by taking advantage of the productivity features it offers.
+In the next tutorial, we'll show you how to become a Replit poweruser by taking advantage of the productivity features it offers.